ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/yaml-fundamentals/data-types-in-yaml.md

+---
+description: Explore YAML data types in our guide.
+Learn how YAML handles different data structures, making it a versatile choice for configuration and data serialization.
+---

 # Data Types in YAML

 In YAML, data types refer to the different kinds of data that can be represented within a YAML document.
 YAML is a human-readable data serialization format often used for configuration files and data exchange between different programming languages.